Slaymish/my-digital-garden/src/site/notes/SWEN Term Test 2 Prep.md

 }
 ```

 - Recursion

-# To interate a map
+# To Iterate a Map

 - Methods
 	- .entrySet()
 	- .getKey()
 	- .getValue()
 - Use stream on .entrySet()

 ```java
 return ps.entrySet().stream()